Frank Silvera: Personal life

 Silvera married actress Anna Lillian Quarles in 1942.
 They met while appearing in a stage production of Stevedore.
 Quarles was the sister of historian and educator Benjamin Arthur Quarles.
 They had two children, Frank Jr. and Linda, before divorcing in 1963.

 Death

 Silvera was killed on June 11, 1970, after accidentally electrocuting himself while repairing a garbage disposal unit in his kitchen sink.
 He was 55.

-Silvera was buried with military honors at Long Island National Cemetery in Farmingdale, New York.

 Legacy

-In 1973, the Frank Silvera Writers' Workshop Foundation, Inc. was created in honor of Silvera and his efforts to support African-American actors and playwrights.
+In 1973, the Frank Silvera Writers' Workshop Foundation, Inc. was created in honor of Silvera and his efforts to support black-American actors and playwrights.

 The organization sponsors promising African-American playwrights.
 In 2005, the workshop was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor, Michael Bloomberg.